Client Login

 ABC – Audit Bureau of Circulation

-ACE – Advertising Cost Equivalent>
+ACE – Advertising Cost Equivalent

 ACE PR Value

-An industry view that the value of PR is 2.5 times more than that of advertising taking into account the high editorial involvement and the story content.
+The ACE PR Value is an industry view that the value of PR is 2.5 times more than that of advertising taking into account the high editorial involvement and the story content.

 Advertising

-A paid-for space in media that intends to promote a company’s product or service within the area that the media targets.
+Advertising is paid-for space in media that intends to promote a company’s product or service within the area that the media targets.

 Advertorial

-A paid-for article that has the appearance of an editorial.
+An advertorial is a paid-for article that has the appearance of an editorial.
 Readers will be able to identify the piece as ‘promotion’ or as ‘advertorial’.

 Agency

-A company in the business of creating advertisements, packaging and names for products and services, as well as providing marketing and merchandising advice and general business and promotional counsel to its clients.
-One type of agency is a PR agency.
+A company in the business of creating advertisements, packaging and names for products and services, as well as providing marketing and merchandising advice and general business and promotional counsel to its clients...

 BARB – Broadcasters Audience Research Board